spm999/Html-CSS-Js-Projects/Readme.md

 ## 7. Create random size circle: [https://randomcircle.netlify.app/]()

 Create random size circle on click.
 If their are two circles, remove them.
 Also check if they are intersecting.
 Also find intersection points

+## 8. Fetch data from API:

+Use api and fetch data from that.